 The waterfalls in the Columbia River Gorge are the obvious draw to the area.
 They make up some of the better short and simple hikes.
 But with over 100 established trails across Washington and Oregon the 85 mile long, 4000′ deep Columbia River Gorge is so much more.
 Multi-day backpacking treks along the PCT route, fields of flourishing wildflowers and back-country rain forest exploration are all on offer.

-As we noted in our previous article about the gorge’s endless waterfalls, the area is immensely popular.
+As we noted in our previous article about the gorge’s endless waterfalls, the area is immensely popular as a destination itself or simply a stop on a PNW roadtrip.
 Some of the more roadside attractions can be overrun by tourists and locals alike in the spring and summer.
 As such, its important to remember that Hiking in off-peak times is recommended and as always, help preserve our wild areas, practice leave-no-trace principals!

 read more: Waterfalls of the Columbia River Gorge